sigmdel/lazmacropad/README.md

 ## 8. Documentation

 There is a [post about this project](https://sigmdel.ca/michel/program/fpl/macrokeypad/basic_macrokeypad_fr.html) which contains a draft *user manual*.
-It is an incomplete draft currently available in French only.
-It does not cover changes made after release 0.8.6.
+It is an incomplete, does not cover changes made after release 0.8.6 and currently available in French only.

 ## 9. Acknowledgment